Best Places to Get Good Furniture for Cheap

 Yard Sales

-And then of course there are actual yard sales.
-These can be fun, but they certainly don’t have the best quality furniture, and furniture is usually hard to find.
+And then, of course, there are actual yard sales.
+These can be fun, but they certainly don’t have the best quality pieces, and furniture itself is usually hard to find.

-We used to go to yard sales all the time, but once I really stepped up my game to only offer quality furniture, we stopped going.
+We used to go to them all the time, but once I really stepped up my game to only offer quality items, we stopped going.
 Though the thrill of the hunt is something that I absolutely loved.

 On the Side of the Road